-For more information about when and how to self-isolate and what this means for families visit the Government website.
+For more information about when to self isolate and what this means for families visit the NHS website.

 Coronavirus Information Service on WhatsApp

-The Government has made a new free to use service is an automated ‘chatbot’, allowing people to get answers to the most common questions about coronavirus direct from the Government.
+The Government has made a free to use service is an automated ‘chatbot’, allowing people to get answers to the most common questions about coronavirus direct from the Government.

 How to avoid catching or spreading germs

-Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze.
+- Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze.

-Put used tissues in the bin straight away.
+- Put used tissues in the bin straight away.

-Wash your hands with soap and water often, and for 20 seconds – use hand sanitiser gel if soap and water are not available.
+- Wash your hands with soap and water often, and for 20 seconds – use hand sanitiser gel if soap and water are not available.

-Try to avoid close contact with people who are unwell.
+- Try to avoid close contact with people who are unwell.

 Do not touch your eyes, nose or mouth if your hands are not clean.

-The NHS website has lots of information about coronavirus, covering advice for you and your family, how it's caught and spread, prevention, self-isolation, testing and treatment and foreign travel.
+NHS England has produced a list of common questions about coronavirus, covering advice for you and your family, how it's caught and spread, prevention, self-isolation, testing and treatment and foreign travel.